 Latex is a natural material made of sap harvested from rubber trees.
 However, some mattress companies now use synthetic latex, so always check the label carefully before purchasing.
 Natural latex is hypoallergenic, preventing dust mites and allergies from affecting your sleep.
 It contours to your body shape, relieving pressure and allowing weight to be evenly distributed.
 It also has the added benefit of absorbing disturbances caused by you (or your partner!) movements, meaning you can sleep uninterrupted.

 Memory foam is made of polyurethane, with additives increasing its viscosity and density.
-While it is not natural, some manufacturers use less chemicals than others, meaning checking the label or asking the salesperson questions is essential.
+While it is not natural, some manufacturers use fewer chemicals than others, meaning checking the label or asking the salesperson questions is essential.
 The additives will generally evaporate while the foam is being processed.
-The high density foam softens in relation to body heat, allowing it mould to your body.
+The high-density foam softens in relation to body heat, allowing it to mould to your body.
 Like latex, memory foam absorbs shock, meaning it’s ideal for those who toss and turn while sleeping or are sharing a bed with a partner.